ubco-cmps/phys111_course/class/sample/learninglog.md

 # Learning Logs

-This week's learning log assignment will be open for you on Gradescope by Thursday.
+This week's learning log assignment will be open for you on PrairieLearn by Friday.
 Please remember to complete the Learning Log **after** you have done all the work for this week.

 Here are the questions you will be asked to answer in the learning logs.

-## Task 1: Conceptual Question
+## Task 1: Conceptual Question/Task

-In this task I will usually ask you a conceptual question related to the content of the course in that week.
+In this task I will usually ask you a conceptual question related to the content of the course in that week, or something about learning.
 Your answer will be graded as:

 - Exceeds expectations (100%)